NMAI-lab/hermes/README.md

 ## Project Structure
 - **hermes_create_description:** This package includes the Gazebo descriptions for the robotcs, sensors, and the dock station.
 It also includes the appropriate launch files for spawning these objects.
-- **hermes_environment:** This package includes the implementation for the simulator environment with the various configs for loading the robot map.
+- **hermes_environment:** This package includes the implementation of the simulation environment with the various configs for loading the robot map.
+- **hermes_agent:** This package includes the implementation of the agent which is in charge of parsing the agent brain files.
+- **hermes_simulator:** This package includes the implementation of the simulator with the various sensors for interpreting the environment.
+This package invokes the environment, the agent, and the sensors.

 ## Notes
 - The inspiration for this project came from another similar project I worked on.
 Make sure to check out [Carleton Mail Delivery Robot](https://github.com/bardia-p/carleton-mail-delivery-robot)!